 Ninety-nine percent of the time, this issue can be fixed with a flick of a switch.
 Try these troubleshooting remedies for immediate relief.

 - Could the batteries be corroded?
 If so, it’s time to replace them.

-- Could you be on the wrong setting?
-It’s very likely you’ve accidentally switched to the telecoil setting!
+- Could you be using the wrong setting?
+Likely, you’ve accidentally switched to the telecoil setting!

 - Perhaps the device is damaged?
 If you’re not a professional audiologist, it’s best to give this task to an expert, as you could damage the device further.
 Walk-in hours or same-day appointments are available for you whenever you need them.